katsuhirohonda/image-anonymizer/README.md

 # Process an image and mask additional text
 image-anonymizer --mask-texts "secret,confidential" screenshot.png

-# Process an image and mask faces
+# Process an image and apply mosaic to faces
 image-anonymizer --mask-faces screenshot.png

 # Process an image, mask both faces and specific text